-“I will harden Pharaoh’s heart, and though I multiply my signs and wonders in Egypt, he will not listen to you” (Exodus 7:3-4).
+I will harden Pharaoh’s heart and though I multiply my signs and wonders in Egypt, he will not listen to you (Exodus 7:3-4).

 Pharaoh was presented with overwhelming evidence.
 Plague after plague, sign after sign, miracle after miracle, but still he refused to accept God’s warnings and let the Israelites go.
 God repeatedly presented Pharaoh with the truth of who He was, yet Pharaoh wouldn’t bow.
 Even when faced with undeniable evidence that he was wrong, Pharaoh wouldn’t give in.
 He refused to acknowledge that another kingdom was greater than his.
 His pride, stubbornness, and hard-heartedness caused him great grief and distress.
 His overexposure and under response to truth proved to be extremely costly for him, his family, and his kingdom.

 All of us have experienced the stubborn desire to have things the way we want them, even when “our way” isn’t God’s way.
 That’s what Pharaoh was doing.
 If we are wise, we will learn from his experience.
 Every time we say no to God, we live in rebellion, stubbornly asserting our selfish will over His will for our lives.
 Just as Pharaoh stubbornly clenched his fist and said no repeatedly to God, we too cannot do that for long without developing a hard heart that will lead to destruction.
 We stand in danger of following in the footsteps of Pharaoh if we refuse to submit to God’s standard.
-The more we can be duped into believing we’re right and God is wrong, the more we are in danger of developing a hard heart.
+The more we can be fooled into believing we’re right and God is wrong the more we are in danger of developing a hard heart.

-Although we must be careful, we need not despair.
+While we must be careful, we need not despair.
 One of the primary reasons I believe God initiated this entire sequence of events was to provide us with a lesson plan for not following the way of Pharaoh.
 God wouldn’t leave us without a way to experience victory over our tendencies to assert our rights over His truth.
 We can rejoice in the graciousness of God as we study the lesson He gave us and apply its truth to our lives.

 Let’s be honest.
 We all want things the way we want them.
 We all want what we want when we want it.
 I’m more comfortable when things are the way I like them.
 All people are.
 The tension comes into play when what we want is not what God wants, when the two conflict.
 Refusal to act on the truth time and time again will corrode the heart of man until nothing can melt the hardness.